huggingface/blog/npc-gigax-cubzh.md

 ## What is Cubzh?

-[Cubzh](https://cu.bzh/) is an online game platform where everything is made from voxels (cubes).
+[Cubzh](https://cu.bzh/) is the new UGC gaming platform to create cross-platform games with Lua and Cubes.

-It offers a **rich gaming environment for players to build, explore, and share unique experiences**.
+It offers a **rich gaming environment for players to create the best gaming experiences to play with friends.**.

 ADD ILLUSTRATION